On generalized Namioka spaces and joint continuity of functions on product of spaces: Cartesian product and -product of non-meager spaces

-In fact, if $X$ is a regular separable $W$-space of G-type then $\mathcal{E}(x)$, defined as in Proof of Lemma~\ref{5.1.4}, is a countable base at $x\in X$ so that $X$ is first countable.
-This also proves Lemma~\ref{5.1.3}.
+In fact, if $X$ is a regular separable $W$-space of G then $\mathcal{E}(x)$, defined as in Proof of Lemma~\ref{5.2.3}, is a countable base at $x\in X$ so that $X$ is first countable.
+This also proves the following